Covid 19 Delta outbreak: Cases spread across North Island as death toll rises to 41 - NZ Herald

 Eighty per cent of Māori have had their first dose and 65 per cent have had their second.

-And 90 per cent of Pacifica have had their first doses and 79 per cent their second.
+And 90 per cent of Pasifika people have had their first doses and 79 per cent their second.

 As for vaccination rates of DHBs with active cases, three DHBs still need to reach the crucial 90 per cent first dose mark.